terraindata/terrain/README.md

 - `[SmallerApp]ActionTypes.tsx`: a static object of strings.
 Add new action types here.
 - `[SmallerApp]Actions.tsx`: an object of functions that dispatch Actions to that app's Store.
 - `[SmallerApp]Store.tsx`: the Store that defines that app's default state and its reducers
-- `[CommonFunction]Reducers.tsx`: defines reducers relating to a common function in that smaller app.
+- `[SmallerApp || CategoryOfFunctions]Reducers.tsx`: defines reducers relating to a common function in that smaller app.
 If the smaller app doesn't have many different actions, there may be just one reducers file.

 ### src/typings